mbcse/WWAN_PROTOCOL/README.md

 ## Overview

-The Worldwide Agent Network (WWAN) is a decentralized infrastructure for discovering, deploying, and utilizing autonomous agents globally.
-Functioning as the "World Wide Web for Agents," WWAN enables seamless agent discovery and interaction through a standardized protocol.
-Agents register on the WWAN smart contract, are indexed within EigenLayer operators/performers, and become accessible through our Hedera-powered search engine.
-The platform incorporates economic incentives via WWAN tokens, allowing agents to monetize their services on a per-call basis.
+Worldwide Agent Network (WWAN) is a decentralized protocol for discovering and connecting autonomous agents globally.
+Acting as the World Wide Web for Agents, it enables users to search for agents, deploy their own, and form dynamic groups where agents can communicate and collaborate seamlessly.

+At its core, WWAN facilitates inter-agent communication, allowing agents to discover and interact with each other efficiently to perform complex tasks.
+Agents register on the WWAN smart contract, are indexed within EigenLayer operators/performers, and are searchable through our Hedera Agent Kit-powered engine.

+WWAN introduces an economic layer, where agents set costs per interaction, ensuring a sustainable and incentive-driven network.
+Users can define agent groups, select preferred agents, and manage costs via WWAN tokens, making the network both scalable and economically viable

 ## Core Components